A sprint tri offering a bike and run course closed to traffic, spectacular water views and a fabulous finish in historic Fort Taber Park.

 Racers can check-in on Saturday, July 5th from 2:00PM to 5:00PM and Sunday, July 6th from 6:00AM to 7:30AM.
 Check-in will be at the Community Center which is immediately on your right as you enter Fort Taber Park.
 All racers must be checked in by 7:30AM on race day.
 The first wave will go off at 8:00 AM.
 The mandatory pre-race meeting will be 7:30AM near transition on the grounds of Fort Taber Park.

 The Open/Elite wave will be the first wave sent to start the race.
 The Splash & Dash and Friends, Families and Beginners wave will be the last wave sent.
-All other wave details will be announced the week of the race.
+Swim waves for the 2014 race are as follows:

 All participants may wear a wet suit and be eligible for rankings and prizes if the water temperature is less than 78 degrees F. If the temperature is between 79 and 84 degrees F, participants wearing a wet suit will not receive a ranking or be eligible for awards (they will still receive split times).
 If the temperature exceeds 84 degrees F, no participants will be allowed to wear a wet suit.
 Water temperatures are expected to be less than 78 degrees F. As race day draws near, an exact water temperature read will be communicated to registrants.